top of page

 분에 넘치게 행복한 거래 that we are happier than we deserve to be

-분에 넘치게: "More than one deserves" / "Excessively"
+분에 넘치게: "More than one deserves" / "beyond what one deserves or is suited for"

 그럼 이렇게도 불행한 나는 뭔데 Then why am I so unhappy like this?